ashubhanot/tourney-manager/README.md

 ## Intro

-Tourney Manager is a web app for tournament organizers to make and publish teams.
+Tourney Manager is a very simple web app for tournament organizers to make and publish tournaments.
 Once logged in, you can see tournaments that have been created and also create your own.

 <br>